RockefellerArchiveCenter/digital-preservation-policy/index.md

 ### RAC Senior Leadership

-The RAC President and Director of Archives are responsible for identifying relevant archival materials and communicating with potential and current donors and depositors, including assisting them with the identification of archival materials prior to transfer to the archives, and negotiating the appropriate ownership and rights to be transferred with the materials.
+The RAC President and Director of Archives are responsible for identifying relevant archival materials and communicating with potential and current donors and depositors, including negotiating the appropriate ownership and rights to be transferred with the materials.

 ### Collections Management

 The Collections Management team is responsible for accessioning digital materials, managing climate-controlled environments for digital media, and collaborating with the Reference team to digitize audio/visual materials.
-In collaboration with the RAC President and RAC Director, the Collections Management team is additionally
+In collaboration with the RAC President and RAC Director, the Collections Management team is additionally responsible for working with potential and current donors and depositors to assist them with the identification of archival materials prior to transfer to the archives.

 ### Digital Programs